| | | | |

 Instructions

-• Place chops between 2 sheets of plastic wrap.
+• Prepare the pork chops by placing them between 2 sheets of plastic wrap.
 With a meat mallet or rolling pin, pound each piece to 1/8-inch thick.

-• Sprinkle a bit of sea salt, freshly cracked pepper, paprika, and garlic powder, to taste, on both sides of each flattened pork chop.
+• Season with sea salt, freshly cracked pepper, paprika, and garlic powder, to taste, on both sides of each flattened pork chop.

-• Place the coated pork chops into the HOT oil.
-Cook, until golden brown, about 3 minutes.
-Flip pork and add the remaining tablespoon of olive oil - swirl to coat pan.
-Cook another 3 minutes or until golden and the pork is cooked through.
+• Flip pork and add the remaining 2 tablespoons of olive oil, swirl to coat the skillet.
+Cook another 3-4 minutes, or until golden and the pork is cooked through.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking